ebukaracer/EzSaver/README.md

 ```

 ## Samples and Best Practices
-- Always generate a unique set of keys for each project and back them up securely.
-Avoid using the default keys provided during installation.
+- Always generate new credentials for each project and back up securely.
 - In the case of any updates to newer versions, use the menu option: `Racer > EzSaver > Import Elements(Force)`
 - Optionally import this package's demo from the package manager's `Samples` tab.
 - To remove this package completely(leaving no trace), navigate to: `Racer > EzSaver > Remove package`